What Are 5 Wine Regions That Outperformed the Liv-ex 100 Index?

 Why It Belongs: Prestige + Provenance + The Rise of the Growers

 Champagne has undergone a quiet revolution.
-Once seen purely as a celebratory beverage, it’s now an essential category in serious cellars.
-Prestige cuvées like Salon, Krug Clos du Mesnil, and Dom Pérignon P2 have always had cachet, but in recent years, grower producers like Jacques Selosse, Ulysse Collin, Egly-Ouriet, and Cedric Bouchard have redefined what collectible Champagne looks like.
+Once seen purely as a celebratory beverage, it's now an essential category in serious cellars.
+Prestige cuvées like Salon, Krug Clos du Mesnil, and Dom Pérignon P2 have always had cachet, but in recent years grower producers like Jacques Selosse, Ulysse Collin, Egly-Ouriet, and Cedric Bouchard have redefined what collectible Champagne looks like.

+These artisanal producers farm their own vineyards — often biodynamically — and produce minuscule quantities of site-specific wines that rival Grand Cru Burgundy for complexity and structure.
 Unlike red wines that require decades to peak, top Champagne offers both immediate pleasure and long aging curves.
 Releases are often delayed for years, disgorgements are tracked like vintage charts, and back-vintage bottles are increasingly hard to come by.

-Whether you're chasing iconic vintage bottlings or cult grower producers, Champagne now belongs in every serious collector’s long-term strategy.
+Bottom Line: Whether you're chasing iconic vintage bottlings or cult grower producers, Champagne now belongs in every serious collector's long-term strategy.

-3. Rhone Valley (France)
+3. Rhône Valley (France)

 Why It Belongs: Power + Personality + Cult Demand